Success factors for digital employee communication in 2020

 We have compiled the key success factors for ‘Digital Employee Communication 2020’:

-- Content: Old gold retold “Content is
+- Content: Old gold retold

 Yet they can make use of this change of perspective by directly involving the people in their company: Employee-generated content creates authentic and interesting material, engages staff and boosts interaction rates.
-Just like influencers on YouTube or Instagram, managers, team leaders and ordinary staff can achieve a considerable internal reach by acting as catalysts and role models.
+Just like influencers on YouTube or Instagram, managers, team leaders and ordinary staff can achieve considerable internal reach as catalysts and role models.
 And while we’re at it, it’s worth adopting a third perspective: an outside view identifies internal, industry-wide and societal issues and enables us to think outside the box.
 Or to put it another way: where there’s a forest, we’ll find a clearing for a picnic. - Evaluation: The missed opportunity

 Your contact person